 I love how useful just a few lines of code can be.
 While I don't have time outside work to work on big projects, I do enjoy spending a few hours at the weekend rustling something up to solve a problem I'm having.
 Here's a selection of some of the projects I've made over the years:

-Home Assitant Integration: Paprika Recipes
+Home Assistant Integration: Paprika Recipes

 I use Paprika Recipe Manager to manage my recipes and plan meals for the week.
 I couldn't find a good way of getting the meal plan into Home Assistant, so I wrote my own Integraton: rbrunt/paprika-ha.